radiofisica-hgugm/kali_mc/docs/source/usage.rst

 Prescription
 -------------
-Enter the prescribed dose in cGy and the desire depth in cm (depth of the 90% isodose).
+Enter the prescribed dose in cGy and the desired depth in cm (depth of the 90% isodose).

 .. _kali-prescription:
 .. image:: figures/kali-prescription.png